nielsrolf/tensorflow-lrp/README.md

 This module allows to define, train and load neural networks with some restricted architectures:

 - Network := Convolutional Layer + Next Linear Layers | Linear Layers
-- Convolutional Layers := FirstConvolutional ( + ReLU + Pooling) (+ Next Convolutional Layers)
+- Convolutional Layers := FirstConvolutional ( + Activation + Pooling) (+ Next Convolutional Layers) | (Convolutional ( + Activation + Pooling))*
-- NextConvolutional Layers := NextConvolutional ( + ReLU + Pooling) (+ Next Convolutional Layers)
+- NextConvolutional Layers := NextConvolutional ( + Activation + Pooling) (+ Next Convolutional Layers)
-- Linear Layers := FirstLinear (+ReLU) (+ Next Linear Layers)
+- Linear Layers := FirstLinear (+Activation) (+ Next Linear Layers) | (Linear (+ Activation))*
-- Next Linear Layers := NextLinar (+ReLU) (+ Next Linear Layers)
+- Next Linear Layers := NextLinar (+Activation) (+ Next Linear Layers)

+You don't need to use First- and Next- Linear/Convolutional Layer, but it sets some default settings: you can then use "deeptaylor" as LRP method, which will be translated to zB-rule in the first layer and alphabeta-rule with alpha=1 in the upper layers.
+It is also necessary if for testing purpose the tf network shall be exported to the numpy network from the tutorial.
+For training, forwarding, and layerwise specified LRP it is not necessary.

 The loss function is hardcoded in train.py and per default set to:
 loss: cross_entropy(sigmoid(y), y_)
 optimizer: Adam

 ## LRP Calculation:
-The function `Network.mixed_lrp(self, class_filter, methods = "simple")` returns a tensor of the same shape as the networks input, which can be used to generate heatmaps.
-You can specify which class to explain via `class_filter` (eg `y_` for the correct class), and which technique to use.
-You can also specify a method for each layer.
-Here is the explanation from the function definition:
+The functions `Network.lrp(self, class_filter, methods = "simple")` and `Network.layerwise_lrp(self, class_filter, methods = "simple")`  can be used to generate heatmaps.
+They are explained in the source code:

 ```
-	def mixed_lrp(self, class_filter, methods = "simple"): # class_filter: tf.constant one hot-vector
+	def lrp(self, class_filter, methods = "simple"):
 		"""
+		Gets:
+			class_filter: relevance for which class? - as one hot vector; for correct class use ground truth placeholder
 			Methods: which method to use?
+Same meaning as in layerwise_lrp
+		Returns:
+			R: input layers relevance tensor
+		"""
+		...

+	def layerwise_lrp(self, class_filter, methods = "simple"): # class_filter: tf.constant one hot-vector
+		"""
+		Gets:
+			class_filter: relevance for which class? - as one hot vector; for correct class use ground truth placeholder
+			Methods: which method to use?
 					If the same method should be used for every layer, then the string can be passed: ("simple" / "ab")
+					If one of the following standard method combinations shall be used, also pass the string code:
+						"zbab" -> zb - rule for the first layer, after that ab-rule with alpha=2.
+						"wwab" -> ww - rule for the first layer, after that ab-rule with alpha=2.
 					If this is the case, but the methods needs an additional numeric parameter, then it can be passed like ["methodstr", <param>]
 					If the methods shall be specified for each layer, then a list has to be passed, where each element is a list like ["methodstr"(, <param>)]
+		Returns:
+			R_layerwise: list of relevance tensors, one for each layer, so that R[0] is in input-space and R[-1] is in readout-layer space
 		"""

 ```